AustinEast/ghost/README.md

 # boostlib

-boostlib library to help bootstrap and simplify game development with the Heaps library.
+library to help bootstrap and simplify game development with the Heaps library.
 More documentation coming soon!

 ## About